 In an attempt to learn how to possibly better develop the game's cast and their motivations and personality traits, Epic Games sought insight from the CGI movie making studio, Pixar.
 Epic Games producer Rod Fergusson specifically called out Woody from the Toy Story franchise as an inspiration because of his well-defined characteristics.

-All pre-orders will receive a code to unlock the "classic" version of the Hammerburst assault rifle in versus multiplayer.
+All players who pre-ordered received a code to unlock the "classic" version of the Hammerburst assault rifle in versus multiplayer.